Petronas Towers Kuala Lampur

 Petronas Towers: More Than a Skyline Photo

 The Petronas Twin Towers held the title of world’s tallest buildings from 1998 to 2004, when Taipei 101 surpassed them.
 At 452 metres including the spires, they are still the tallest twin towers in the world and the defining feature of Kuala Lumpur’s skyline.
-They were designed by Argentine-American architect Cesar Pelli and built by two separate construction consortia - one South Korean (Tower 1), one Japanese (Tower 2) - racing to finish simultaneously.
+They were designed by Argentine-American architect Cesar Pelli and built by two separate construction consortia – one South Korean (Tower 1), one Japanese (Tower 2) – racing to finish simultaneously.
+The South Korean team reportedly finished its tower first by a margin of days, a detail that the Japanese consortium disputed for years.

 The Islamic geometric patterns worked into the structural cross-sections – eight-pointed stars formed by two overlapping squares – are the most distinctive architectural feature and are visible throughout the buildings’ design from facade to lobby to floor plates.

-Getting to the top
+Getting to the Top

 The Skybridge visit is about 10 minutes.
 The floor 86 observation deck is higher and clearer, with the Klang Valley stretching to the horizon.
 On clear days the highlands are visible to the northeast.

-KLCC and the surrounding area
+KLCC and the Surrounding Area

-Where to eat in KL
+Where to Eat in KL

 Nasi lemak (coconut rice with anchovies, peanuts, boiled egg, and sambal) from a hawker centre will cost MYR 6-10.
-Village Park Restaurant in Damansara Uptown is the version that food writers recommend - arrive before 11:00 or after 14:00 to get a table.
+Village Park Restaurant in Damansara Uptown is the version that food writers consistently recommend – arrive before 11:00 or after 14:00 to get a table.

 Staying in KL